codediodeio/flowmap/README.md

 ### Create

-Pass a an optional seed `Map` containing default values, otherwise it will start empty.
+Pass an optional seed `Map` containing default values or start empty.

 Keys must be strings.
 Values can be anything (but I would recommend using types that can be serialized).